haskell/haskell-language-server/docs/features.md

 Code action kind: `quickfix`

-Add a missing dependency to your `.cabal` file.
+Add a missing package dependency to your `.cabal` file.

 ## Code lenses